 I pray for your mercy for the souls of those who have died, and for your mercy and comfort for their friends and family who mourn.

 The current Ebola outbreak in the Democratic Republic of the Congo has been going on since August, one week after a previous outbreak was declared over.

 Ebola is one of the deadliest diseases on the planet.
 In the current outbreak, it has killed about 60% of those who have become infected in the DRC.
-As of February 11th, there have been almost 750 confirmed cases and over 500 deaths.
+As of March 18th, there have been over 600 deaths.
 Over 50,000 Congolese people have been vaccinated since the outbreak began.

 It is now the second largest Ebola outbreak in history.
 The largest was in 2014 and killed over 11,000 people in five countries in West Africa.
 The Democratic Republic of the Congo did not have any Ebola cases during that outbreak.

 The current outbreak is located in the provinces of North Kivu and Ituri in the northwest of the country, bordering Uganda, Rwanda, and a small part of South Sudan.
 There is great concern that the outbreak could spread over the borders into Uganda and Rwanda, which are heavily trafficked.

 In addition to Ebola, the North Kivu and Ituri provinces are facing violence conflict by rebel groups which has at times stopped aid organizations from working in towns and communities affected by the outbreak.